realityendshere/emberella/README.md

 if a key isn't mapped to a developer-friendly name, the keyboard event will be sent along to a method like `key65Pressed`.

-**Emberella.QueueableMixin**
+**Emberella.MembershipMixin**

+This view mixin allows tighter integration between Ember views and their ancestors.
+Views often need property bindings with their parent (or even a grandparent) view to coordinate states, templates, configuartion options, and event handling.
+This mixin makes binding multiple properties between two related views easier and gives member views a method for sending events and messages to a target ancestor view.

+**Emberella.MQMixin**

 Extend an array controller with this mixin to add a processing queue.

-If processing an object is computationally intensive (e.g. image processing) or uses to much of a limited resource (e.g. server connections, bandwidth), then each item can wait in the queue until its turn to be processed.
+If processing an object is computationally expensive (e.g. image processing) or uses too much of a limited resource (e.g. server connections, bandwidth), then each item can wait in the queue until its turn to be processed.
 Items are processed in the order they are received.

 I use this mixin to manage file uploads.
 If the user wishes to upload 1000 files at once, I place them in a queue and send files to the server a few at a time.

+**Emberella.QueueableMixin**

+Deprecated.
+Use `Emberella.MQMixin` instead.

 **Emberella.RemoteQueryBindingsMixin**